 Solar Workforce Job Quality Study

 The Climate Jobs Institute is launching a study to explore job quality and working conditions in the solar industry in Illinois, from workers’ perspectives.
-Though Illinois has some of the strongest labor standards of any state (e.g., prevailing wage and project labor agreement requirements), certain sectors of the solar workforce aren’t subject to these standards.
-We’ll draw on available datasets to characterize the Illinois solar workforce and then reach out directly to workers to explore working conditions and job quality.
+Though Illinois has some of the strongest labor standards of any state (e.g., prevailing wage and project labor agreement requirements), there is still much that we don’t know about job quality in the solar industry.
+We’ll draw on available datasets to characterize the Illinois solar workforce and then reach out directly to workers and contractors to explore working conditions and job quality.

 Interested in staying informed on what CJI is doing?
 Sign up to receive our quarterly newsletter and other research updates.
 We’ll share summaries of our research findings, links to publications and tools, and opportunities for collaboration.